blackducksoftware/hub/docker-swarm/README.md

 ### Proxy Settings

-There are currently three containers that need access to services hosted by Black Duck Software:
+There are currently several containers that need access to services hosted by Black Duck Software:

+* authentication
 * jobrunner
 * registration
 * scan